ayotidapo/files-uploader-rc/README.md

     onRemoveFile,
     files,
     resObj
-   } = useRcfUploader(uri,formDataField,chosenFiles,maxNumOfFiles,uriConfig)
+   } = useRcfUploader({uri,inputFieldName,selectedFiles,maxNumOfFiles,uriConfig})

    console.log(responseUrls)

    // resObj is an array of response of succesfully uploaded files from the server.
    // uploading indicates uploading is still ongoing this can be used to know when to enable the submit  button
    // completed is when no ongoing uploads
    // uri this is your remote server url for the upload
-   // chosenFiles is the initial state of file selected its always an empty array before any file selection.
+   // selectedFiles is the initial state of file selected its always an empty array before any file selection.
-   // same as value of chosenFiles with some extra property.
+   // same as value of selectedFiles with some extra property.
-   // formDataField is any name given to the field of formdata while calling the append method e.g formdata.append(formDataField)
+   // inputFieldName is any name given to the field of formdata while calling the append method e.g formdata.append(inputFieldName)
    // maxNumOfFiles is 5 by default but can be changed.
    // uriConfig is OPTIONAL: In case of a protected api route as stated in the example above.